 Welcome to the Maths Department

-In light of significant curriculum changes the schemes of work have been updated.
-In Mathematics, students will learn how to reason mathematically and develop understanding through identifying and communicating relationships between different strands of mathematics and building on prior knowledge.
+In Mathematics, students learn how to reason mathematically and develop understanding through identifying and communicating relationships between different strands of mathematics and building on prior knowledge.
 Lessons are varied and include time for students to practise and master skills, often using mini-white boards before applying the skills to a variety of problems and challenges; working towards efficiency, confidence and rigour.
 It is essential that students spend time practising and drilling mathematical skills in class and through homework; building on and these embedding skills is the key to success in Mathematics.
 All classes have a ‘weekly skills check’ to review or meet 10 essential skills each half term.
 Teachers also ‘check-in’ after 2 weeks to check new topics have ‘stuck’.

 - Ms M Gallimore - (Curriculum Leader)